ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    After that, the RS stores the computed token hash as associated with the access token, and then terminates this algorithm.

-4. The RS assumes that the Client received the access token in an AS-to-Client response encoded in JSON (see {{sec-token-hash-input-c-as-json}}).
+4. The RS assumes that the client received the access token in an AS-to-Client response encoded in JSON (see {{sec-token-hash-input-c-as-json}}).
 Hence, the RS assumes TOKEN_INFO to be the binary representation of HASH_INPUT_TEXT.
 In turn, HASH_INPUT_TEXT is the base64url-encoded text string that encodes the binary representation of the tagged access token with the CWT as innermost tag content (as per {{sec-issuing-access-tokens-as}}).

 5. The RS performs the base64url decoding of HASH_INPUT_TEXT, and considers the result as the binary representation of the tagged access token.